U.S.A. Based Manufacturer.

 2. The flour equipment build must be checked to ensure no pits, crevices, or holes where material can stagnate, spoil, and infect the rest of the flour.
 This includes checking for airtightness on flour storage equipment.
 Imperfections will allow humid air to enter the system, raising the chance of bacteria growth in the flour.

-• In a facility that handles bulk flour production, there are many elements present for a dust explosion or fire to occur: fuel, confinement, dispersion, oxygen, and a spark.
+• In a facility that handles bulk production of flour, there are many elements present for a dust explosion or fire to occur: fuel, confinement, dispersion, oxygen, and a spark.
 An effective and properly operating industrial dust collector and dust collection system minimizes the risk of fire or explosion and must be considered when designing a flour handling system.

 Summary: